.jpg?sfvrsn=a38cbf30_0)

 2017 – Better Banks opened its 8th branch in Morton.

-2022 – Glasford State Bank joined Better Banks, adding two additional branch locations.
+2022 – Glasford State Bank becomes part of Better Banks.